plone/training/docs/mastering-plone/registry.md

 ---
 myst:
   html_meta:
-    "description": "How to make your Plone Add-On configurable" "property=og:description": "How to make your Plone Add-On configurable" "property=og:title": "Vocabularies, Registry-Settings and Control Panels"
+    "description": "How to make your Plone add-on configurable" "property=og:description": "How to make your Plone add-on configurable" "property=og:title": "Registry,control panels and vocabularies"
-    "keywords": "vocabulary, registry, controlpanel, select, options, configuration, settings"
+    "keywords": "registry, control panel, vocabulary, select, options, configuration, settings"
 ---

 (registry-label)=

-# Vocabularies, Registry-Settings and Control Panels
+# Registry,control panels and vocabularies

 ```{card}
 In this part you will: